coderJT/news_scraper_with_analytics/README.md

    - Summary
    - Content

-4. Limited selection of themes is added can be exposed through the sidebar.
+4. Limited selection of themes is added and can be exposed through the sidebar.